 First, what even is sunscreen?

 There are two common types.
 Physical (also called mineral) sunscreen, which contains zinc oxide and titanium dioxide, sits on your skin and literally blocks the sun’s rays.
-This type is gentler and tends to be better for those with more sensitive or acne-prone skin.
+This type is gentler and tends to be better for those with more sensitive skin.
 Chemical sunscreen absorbs into your skin and helps redistribute UV rays safely.
 Chemical sunscreens have a higher chance of irritating your skin or causing allergic reactions.
 They can also be a little sticky, which is why we’re not shy about saying we love our own never-sticky physical sunscreen.